 Enhance Real-World Readiness

-To enhance real-world readiness, the CBF expands student work experiences through:
+To enhance real-world readiness, the CBF expands student work experiences and professional networking opportunities through:

 • Internship pipelines with financial institutions